Changes proposed by the Government to benefits and services for young people and students in 2025

 These changes are still Government proposals that have not yet been reviewed by Parliament.

-If you have been granted rehabilitation allowance for young persons before 1 January 2025, Kela will review your decision during January 2025 if necessary.
+If you have been granted rehabilitation allowance for young persons before 1 January 2025, Kela will review your decision by the end of February 2025 if necessary.
 Before the decision is reviewed, we will send you a letter with information about any future changes.
 You do not have to do anything now, and you do not need to contact Kela.

 Read more